 |Basin Info. & News||

-The Texas Water Development Board (TWDB) has prepared a grassroots water plan, that if implemented will meet the needs of all Texans, even during conditions of drought.
-Water for Texas 2012 is the third State Water Plan to be developed by TWDB since the passage of Senate Bill 1 (SB-1) during the 1997 Texas Legislature.
+The Texas Water Development Board (TWDB) has prepared Water for Texas 2017, the fourth State Water Plan to be developed by TWDB since the passage of Senate Bill 1 (SB-1).

 |State Web Site Statewide Search|